jschicht/MftCarver/readme.txt

 It is advised to check the log file generated.
 There will be verbose information written.
 Especially the false positives and their offsets can be found here, in addition to the separate output file containing all false positives.
 For when parsing for records of size 1024, there may be false positives of records with size 4096.
 This size is unusual though.

 The test of the record structure is rather comprehensive, and the output quality is excellently divided in 3.

-Changelog:
-v1.0.0.14: Added 3 new parameters. /VerifyFragment:, /OutFragmentName: and /CleanUp:.
-Added exit errorlevel to make it suite better with batch scripting. v1.0.0.13: Added /ScanAllBytes as new parameter.
-Default is 0.
-If set, then scanning will be performed on every byte, instead of per sector (only works on images and files). v1.0.0.12: Added OutputPath as parameter.
-Commandline syntax changes.
-Changed the output file names to be prefixed with Carver_MFT_ v1.0.0.11: Appended .MFT on the false positive output. v1.0.0.10: Added limit on loop when evaluating record structure, due to possible infinite loops with damaged record structure. v1.0.0.9: Added functionality for dumping flagged false positives into a separate file. v1.0.0.8: Added support for splitting output in 2 for found records with and without fixups applied.
-Added logging. v1.0.0.7: Fixed bug in sanity check. v1.0.0.6: Reverted to default scanning of every sector. v1.0.0.5: Fixed bug in sanity check. v1.0.0.4: Fixed performance bug. v1.0.0.3: Added sanity check of the MFT record structure, to filter out false positives. v1.0.0.2: Added support for configuring MFT record size to 4096 bytes.